 - Botanical Name: Rosa spp.

-Weak plants, small blooms when grown in partial shade
+- Signs of a Problem: Weak plants and small blooms when grown in partial shade.

-- When it's Thriving: Dark-green, lush foliage and abundant blossoms of exceptional beauty
+- Signs of a Healthy Plant: Dark-green, lush foliage and abundant blossoms of exceptional beauty.

 Starting Roses From Seedlings